(Image Source: Improvado.io)

 It has custom data requests that you can use to create a lead generation dashboard.
 Also, it allows you to create custom API queries so you can specify time periods and metrics you want to track.

-Salesforce lets you build a lead generation dashboard from custom fields and reports.
+Salesforce lets you build a sales lead dashboard from custom fields and reports.
 This means you’re the only one who knows about the setup of your CRM and the specific metrics you need.

 One of the most important aspects of a business is lead generation.
 That’s why you have to make sure that you’re doing it right to ensure that your time and effort are not put to waste.